cran/kindisperse/README.md

 Here we have set up a baseline of the theoretical value of the intergenerational kernel (axial) sigma for comparison below.

-First, a simple example (full sibs & first cousins) - note that the larger value must be inputted first, i.e. as `avect` in the equation.
+First, a simple example (full sibs and first cousins) - note that the larger value must be inputted first, i.e. as `avect` in the equation.
 Because they are simulated objects, categories don’t need to be supplied.